class Tensor(T, S)

 (n : Int, axis : Int) : Tensor(T, S)

-Repeat elements of a Tensor
+Repeat elements of a Tensor along an axis

 Arguments#